-At the bell, with the crowd roaring, both champions came out blazing, ripping salvos to head and body in the centre of the ring.
+At the bell, with the crowd roaring, both champions came out blazing, ripping fierce salvos to both head and body.
 But the sharper, eye-catching shots were coming from Mosley.
 When they clinched for a brief respite, Oscar shook his head to show he was fine, but the punches told a different story.
 Halfway through the round Mosley thudded home a vicious right hook to the body; hurt, De La Hoya instinctively fired back and got hit flush on the jaw with a huge right that stiffened his legs.
 “Shane Mosley is out-hustling Oscar De La Hoya, out-working him, out-fighting him when it matters most!” declared Lampley.
 Mosley took the round big, landing a massive 45 punches to De La Hoya’s 18, as they traded furiously right to the final bell.

-De La Hoya vs Mosley had more than lived up to the hype but the final outcome was, if not obvious, clear to most.
-Even so, the split verdict was close, with scores of 116-112 and 115-113 for Mosley, versus 115-113 for De La Hoya, meaning Oscar was only one round away from securing a draw.
-The total punch stats were also close, with Mosley landing 284 to Oscar’s 257.
+De La Hoya vs Mosley was highly competitive and had more than lived up to the hype, but the final outcome was, if not obvious, clear to most.
+However the judges turned in cards of 116-112 and 115-113 for Mosley, versus 115-113 for De La Hoya, meaning Oscar was only one round away from securing a draw.
+The total punch stats were also tight, with Mosley landing 284 to Oscar’s 257.
 And significantly, this time De La Hoya never stopped fighting hard, never stopped trying to win, never ran from Mosley’s onslaught.
 “The bad memory of the Trinidad fight is totally erased,” declared Lampley.
 “This has been a war.”

 But despite Oscar’s gutsy effort, it was Shane’s second-half surge that made him a deserved winner in a thrilling twelve round donnybrook.
 Mosley threw and landed more punches in every single round from the eighth to the twelfth, swept the last six rounds on one of the judges’ cards, while losing only the eleventh on another, and connected with a huge 57 percent of his total power punches compared to 37 percent for De La Hoya.

 “In the twelfth round we both stood toe-to-toe, and we both went soul-searching, to see who was the real champion,” said Mosley.
-“I had to show the world that I was prepared to fight the twelfth-round win, lose, or draw.
-I wanted them to know that I’m a true warrior.”
+“I had to show the world that I was prepared to fight … that I’m a true warrior.”

-De La Hoya vs Mosley had been billed as “Destiny,” and on this night, amid the glitz and glamour of the Los Angeles Staples Centre, Shane Mosley fulfilled the potential many predicted he was destined to achieve, while in defeat, De La Hoya earned the warrior’s respect he craved.
-But it was Mosley who emerged as the new star, briefly gaining recognition as the premier boxer in the world, pound-for-pound, on the back of his magnificent performance.
+De La Hoya vs Mosley had been billed as “Destiny,” and on this night, amid the glitz and glamour of the Los Angeles Staples Centre, Shane Mosley fulfilled the potential many had predicted he was destined to achieve, while in defeat, De La Hoya earned the warrior’s respect he craved.
+But it was Mosley who emerged as the new star, briefly gaining recognition, after a magnificent performance, as the premier boxer in the world, pound-for-pound.
 And though his career would not live up to the lofty heights of his namesakes Robinson and Leonard, on this night he did the “Sugar” moniker proud. — Matt O’Brien